Bird Photography Tips for Beginners

 Usually what I would do is crop the image so the bird fills the frame.
 However for this example I wanted to show you the results from a 400mm focal length.
 As you can see, any lens shorter than a 400mm will mean you’ll need to do quite a lot of cropping to fill the frame with the actual bird.

-It’s also important to note that the price of longer lenses are on the way down, with some awesome photographs being seen from cheaper brands like the Sigma 150-500mm f/5-6.3 AF APO DG OS HSM Telephoto Zoom Lens.
+It’s also important to note that the price of longer lenses are on the way down.
+Some awesome photographs being seen from cheaper brands like the Sigma 150-500mm f/5-6.3 AF APO DG OS HSM Telephoto Zoom Lens.
 The price of the Sigma 150-500mm lens is only $800 USD (sourced from Amazon).

 In comparison, the Canon EF 100-400mm f4.5-5.6L IS USM Telephoto Zoom Lens and the Nikon 80-400mm f/4.5-5.6D ED Autofocus VR Zoom Lens are approximately $1500 for 100mm less length than the Sigma.
 I recommend giving the Sigma a try, you won’t be disappointed in both quality and price.
 If you’re looking for examples of bird images taken with this lens, check out the Sigma Flickr Group.